-Definition: Urban Agriculture means non-farm operation agricultural activities that are compatible within a developed urban setting, such as some residential and mixed-use zones, and includes, but is not limited to, horticulture, vegetable growing, fruit growing, and the use of land as market gardens, nursery grounds, and community gardens, and the keeping of livestock and poultry.
+Definition: Urban Agriculture means non-farm operation agricultural activities that are compatible within a developed urban setting, such as some residential and mixed-use zones, and includes, but is not limited to, horticulture, vegetable growing, fruit growing, and the use of land as market gardens, nursery grounds, and community gardens, and the keeping of domestic animals, such as livestock, poultry and dogs.

-4.2.2.1 General Conditions:
+4.2.2.1 General Conditions

-- 1) Urban agricultural uses must meet the requirements for a home business (refer to 5.3); - 2) A permit is not required for any residential market garden or home gardening that does not involve permanent structures, on-site sales, or keeping of domestic pets (cats, dogs) except or kennels (4.2.2.4).
+- 1) Urban agricultural uses must meet the requirements for a home business (refer to section 5.3 below); - 2) A permit is not required for any residential market garden or home gardening that does not involve permanent structures, on-site sales, or keeping of animals.